dr-matt-smith/pandoc-thesis-template/README.md

         pages = {1--19}
         }

-In a JSON reference collection the 'id' is explicilty named as an 'id' property.
+In a JSON reference collection the 'id' is explicitly named as an 'id' property.
 In this example the id is `unity_5x_cookbook`:

           {
             "id": "unity_5x_cookbook",